Disposable Wedding Cameras vs Modern Alternatives

 • Environmentally friendly with no waste.

-This makes a wedding QR Code for pictures the clear replacement for disposable cameras.
 GuestCam offers all of these benefits in one streamlined platform built specifically for weddings.

 How to Choose the Right Option for Your Wedding